+Sediment Control BMPs

+Sediment control BMPs are practices and controls that trap soil particles after erosion by rain, flowing water, or wind.
+They include those practices that intercept and slow or detain the flow of stormwater to allow sediment to settle and be trapped (e.g., silt fence, sediment basin, fiber rolls, etc.).

 Sedimentation

 Sedimentation is the process of deposition of suspended matter carried by water, wastewater, or other liquids, by gravity.
 It is usually accomplished by reducing the velocity of the liquid below the point at which it can transport the suspended material.

-Sediment Control BMPs

-Sediment control BMPs are practices and controls that trap soil particles after erosion by rain, flowing water, or wind.
-They include those practices that intercept and slow or detain the flow of stormwater to allow sediment to settle and be trapped (for example: silt fence, sediment basin, fiber rolls, etc.).

 Sensitive Watershed

 Sensitive watershed is a watershed draining into a receiving water body listed on the State Water Board’s approved CWA 303(d) list for sedimentation/siltation, turbidity, or a water body designated with beneficial uses of cold, spawn, and migratory.